Handmaids of the Sacred Heart of Jesus: History

 Rafaela Porras Ayllón was born in Pedro Abad, Spain, on March 1, 1850.
 She was the youngest of thirteen children of well-to-do, pious parents, Ildefonso and Rafaela (Ayllón y Castillo) Porras.
 She and her sister, María Dolores, entered the novitiate of the Sisters of Mary Reparatrix, where Dolores was given the name of Sister María del Pilar.
 Church authorities and the religious community mission had some disagreements about their future role as educators in Córdoba, and the sisters decided to leave the diocese.
 Raphaela, her sister and some of the other novices remained there to form a new community, and subsequently went to Madrid.
 In 1877, under the authority of the Cardinal Archbishop of Toledo, the sisters took their vows and founded the Handmaids of the Sacred Heart of Jesus.

 In 1886, receiving a Decree of Praise from the Vatican, the sisters became the Institute of Handmaids of the Sacred Heart of Jesus with Raphaela at its head.
 Following the spirituality of Saint Ignatius of Loyola, the community spread quickly throughout Spain.

 Rafaela resigned as the first Superior General in 1893, spending the next 32 years in prayer and contemplation at the congregation's house in Rome.
-She died in Rome, on the 6th of January, 1925.
+She died in Rome, on 6 January 1925.
 Rafaela Maria Porras y Ayllon was beatified by Pope Pius XII in 1952 and canonized in 1977 by Pope Paul VI.
 She is known as Saint Raphaela Mary of the Sacred Heart.

 Congregation

-The Congregation, given the name “Handmaids,” in honor of the Blessed Virgin Mary, quickly spread to other cities in Spain, and by 1921 the congregation had communities in other countries as well, in Italy Argentina, England, Peru and Cuba.
+The congregation, given the name "Handmaids", in honor of the Blessed Virgin Mary, quickly spread to other cities in Spain, and by 1921 the congregation had communities in other countries as well, in Italy, Argentina, England, Peru, and Cuba.
 In 1926 the congregation made foundations in Bolivia, Chile, and the US.
 As of 2019, there were approximately 1,000 members of the institute in 130 convents in 23 countries.
 The General Curia is in Rome.

 The congregation is a participant in UNANIMA International, a non-governmental organization (NGO) advocating on behalf of women and children (particularly those living in poverty), immigrants and refugees, and the environment.